ultral/ultral.github.io/it/200k_iac.md

 ![Infrastructure as Code](assets/200k_iac_code.png?raw=true "Infrastructure as Code")

-On the one hand, this abnormal case *Infrastructure as bash history* can be presented as *Infrastructure as Code*, but on the other hand, if you want to do something more complex than LAMP server, you have to manage, maintain, modify the code.
+On the one hand, this abnormal case, *Infrastructure as bash history*, can be presented as *Infrastructure as Code*, but on the other hand, if you want to do something more complex than LAMP server, you have to manage, maintain and modify the code.
 Let us chat about parallels between *Infrastructure as Code* development and software development.

 ## D.R.Y.